 IAEA Board Meetings Open 28 February in Vienna

-IAEA Board Chair Ingrid Hall of Canada, flanked by Director General ElBaradei and Mr. Kwaku Aning, Secretary of Policy-making Organs.
-(Credit: Calma/IAEA)
+IAEA Board Chair Ingrid Hall of Canada, flanked by Director General ElBaradei and Mr. Kwaku Aning, Secretary of Policy-Making Organs.
+(Photo: D. Calma/IAEA)

-In his introductory statement, IAEA Director General Dr. Mohamed ElBaradei is expected to brief the Board on the Agency's implementation of safeguards agreements with Iran, the Democratic People´s Republic of Korea (North Korea), and Egypt.
-In an interview with the Washington Post published 16 February, Dr. ElBaradei addressed aspects of the IAEA's verification in Iran and North Korea.
+In his introductory statement, IAEA Director General Mohamed ElBaradei is expected to brief the Board on the Agency's implementation of safeguards agreements with Iran, the Democratic People's Republic of Korea (North Korea) and Egypt.
+In an interview with the Washington Post published 16 February 2005, Dr. ElBaradei addressed aspects of the IAEA's verification in Iran and North Korea.